NishantMajumdar2/musicBot/README.md

 Step 2 - Fill in the details in <i>config.json</i>

+Step 3 - Type `npm install` to install required files

-Step 3 - Type `npm start` to start this bot
+Step 4 - Type `npm start` to start this bot

 YES, its that easy!